Elbow Conditions We Treat

 - Elbow swelling, redness, and fluid accumulation

-Triceps and biceps strain injuries are a relatively common soft tissue injury at the elbow.
+Triceps and biceps strain injuries are relatively common soft tissue injuries at the elbow.
 Causing a significant tear is a relatively uncommon event.
 The main cause of a distal biceps tendon tear is a sudden injury.
 Injuries to the biceps tendon at the elbow usually occur when the elbow is forced straight against resistance.
 It is less common to injure this tendon when the elbow is forcibly bent against a heavy load.

 There is often a “pop” at the elbow when the tendon ruptures.
-Pain is severe at first, but may subside after a week or two.
+Pain is severe at first but may subside after a week or two.
 Other symptoms include:

 - Swelling in the front of the elbow